leothedev0705/dv/README.md

 - 🌱 &nbsp; Learning about Web Development and Data Science.

 - 🐱‍💻 &nbsp; Pursuing Ethical Hacking and Data Learning as a hobby.

+- 💪 &nbsp; Extremely enthusiastic about Prompt Engineering and the Functioning of AI chat bots.